Mini Oreo Cheesecakes

 - 2 tablespoons (28 grams) butter , melted

-- ¼ cup (57 grams) sour cream
+- 1/4 cup (60 grams) sour cream , room temperature

-- ⅓ cup (67 grams) granulated sugar
+- 1/3 cup (65 grams) granulated sugar

 - 1 teaspoon vanilla extract

 - 1 large egg , room temperature

 - 6 Oreos , crushed

-- Preheat oven to 325°F. Spray each cavity of a 12-count mini cheesecake pan well with nonstick cooking spray and set aside.
+- Preheat the oven to 325°F. Spray each cavity of a 12-count mini cheesecake pan well with nonstick cooking spray and set aside.
 You may also use a regular 12-count muffin pan, I suggest lining each cavity with cupcake liners for easier removal.